semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 #### Markdown

 GitHub uses Markdown, a language with plain text formatting syntax, to render pages online.
-See examples of Markdown syntax [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+See examples of Markdown syntax [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### How can it be useful for you?

-These are many ways how people use Git and GitHub:
+These are many ways how people use Git and GitHub.
+Here are some examples:

 #### To release and distribute software